 SAVINGS ACCOUNTS OPENED.
 In 2012, every incoming San Francisco public kindergarten student (a total of over 4,500 students) received a college savings account with a $50 deposit, and the opportunity to receive bonus incentives.
-Now, more than 13,000 accounts have been opened since the program has begun in 2010.
+Now, more nearly 20,000 accounts have been opened since the program has begun in 2010.

 EARLY FINANCIAL EDUCATION.
 In connection with the K2C program, elementary math teachers incorporated financial subjects into the kindergarten curriculum.

 Kindergarteners get a jump on college savings